 6. Establish independent police recruitment boards

 Recruitment for police constables and direct entry posts like sub-inspectors should be carried out through police recruitment boards solely comprising police officers, completely detached from political interference.
-These boards should follow the pattern of army or CAPF recruitment boards.
+These boards should follow the pattern of Indian Army or CAPF recruitment boards.
 This would ensure:

 * Sanctity of the recruitment process.